drzhelnov/drzhelnov.github.io/README.md

 _Key Responsibilities:_

 - Monitor, translate to Russian, conduct an evidence review, and publish medical news for general audiences and health care professionals on the Society's web resources.
-- Contribute to development of national clinical practice guidelines in traumatology and orthopedics as a work group member on behalf of the Society.
+- Contribute to the development of national clinical practice guidelines in traumatology and orthopedics as a work group member on behalf of the Society.
 - Advocate evidence-based practice and follow the Society's ethical code while practising as a physician.

 _Key Achievements:_